Solo Travel in Australia

 Victoria is the next territory and known for its variety of sporting events.
 Melbourne hosts the Australian Open, the Grand Prix, Melbourne Cup and Aussie Rules football at the MGM.
 It’s also the fashion capital of Australia and is great for shopping and back-street cafe culture but you’ll need a local to find its exclusive hidden nightlife.

 You’ll feel more at home in Melbourne with its four seasons in one day but if you’re looking for a more holiday-feel then take the tram to St Kilda where you can sit al fresco and watch people roller blading along the promenade.

 From Melbourne you can cruise along the Great Ocean Road, one of Australia’s epic drives.
 Bells Beach is en route and has great point breaks and was actually the setting of the film with the same name.
 Off the coast of Melbourne is Tasmania, which has so much to see that we’ve given it its own page.

 New South Wales

-Sydney Harbour Bridge and the Opera House are a must see.
+The Sydney Harbour Bridge and Opera House are a must see.
 Sydney makes solo travel in Australia so easy with so much to see and do.
 Take a boat ride around the harbour or travel across to Taronga Zoo for spectacular pictures of giraffes against a Sydney back drop.
 Darling Harbour at dusk is the perfect place to people watch and has some great bars.
-If you prefer somewhere more upmarket, Wallamaloo has swanky restaurants and plenty of yachts to admire.
+If you prefer somewhere more upmarket, Woolloomooloo has swanky restaurants and plenty of yachts to admire.

 If you like markets, you’ll love Paddington market which is reminiscent of Covent Garden with arty stalls.
 Known for its surfing, Bondi is the most popular of the beaches but the waves of Coogee, Manly and Bronte are just as good.
 Dee Why beach is lesser known and is a great escape from the crowds.